ConnectNowUK/docs/docs/queue-system/user-guide/user-guide.md

 ### Completing (mark as done) queries

 If/when you have managed to completely resolve a given query, you can choose to "Mark as done".
 This will close the query and mark it as complete in the system, while also attributing the final resolution step to you.

+To mark your query as done, in the queries dropdown in the navbar, press "Mark as done" next to the query you'd like to mark as done.

 ## Install the queues web-app on your devices